Learn more about the rules and regulations for sending SMS marketing messages, so you can stay compliant while driving growth.

 The Data Protection Act (DPA)

-- You have a legitimate interest to process someone’s data.
+- You have a legitimate interest in processing someone’s data.
 This is more flexible, with several factors to consider – see the guidance from the UK Information Commissioner’s Office.
 It’s important to note that the customer’s own rights will always override those of your business.

 Learn more: GDPR and Text Messaging: What You Need to Know